 Our talented librarians and staff are here to help you succeed at Buffalo State.
 Call, text, or email us for assistance or swing by our research help desk on the second floor.
 While you’re here, check out our reservable group study rooms, collection of circulating laptops, or perhaps even a book -- we have over half a million of them in our collections on the second and third floors.

-The library is currently under renovation to support the creation of the Academic Commons, which will serve as the new front door to student success at Buffalo State by bringing together a variety of support services that strengthen the relationship between students and the librarians, advisors, tutors, and other support staff dedicated to helping them succeed.
-The library will remain open, including our 24/7 StudyQuad, throughout the duration of the renovation.
-The project is targeted for completion in spring 2020.
-So please pardon the dust while we reinvent our physical spaces to better meet your expectations for a modern and inviting library -- it will be so worth it!
+The library's Academic Commons serves as the new front door to student success at Buffalo State by bringing together a variety of support services that strengthen the relationship between students and the librarians, advisors, tutors, and other support staff dedicated to helping them succeed.

 Here in Butler, we are dedicated to building a library that is innovative, student-centric, and community-driven.
 Let me know how we can help make your Buffalo State experience even better.